-Lawyer: Adult children in California abuse case not bitter
+Lawyer: Adult kids freed from California home not bitter

-LOS ANGELES (AP) — An attorney for seven adult children who were freed from their parents’ California home and years of alleged abuse says they are not bitter.
+LOS ANGELES (AP) — Seven adult children who were freed from their parents’ California home and years of alleged abuse are not bitter, their attorney said Wednesday.

-Jack Osborn, a lawyer who represents seven of David and Louise Turpin’s 13 children, said in an interview aired Wednesday on NBC’s “Today” show that his clients want people to know they are survivors.
+Jack Osborn, a lawyer who represents seven of David and Louise Turpin’s 13 children, said in an interview on NBC’s “Today” show that his clients want people to know they are survivors.

-Osborn says the young adults are protective of their six minor siblings and grateful for each other.
+“They’re not bitter.
+They really take every day as it is, as a gift,” Osborn said.
+“They want people to know that they are survivors.”

-Authorities arrested the Turpins a year ago and freed the children from the Perris, California, home they said they were rarely allowed to leave.
-Allegations including starvation, shackling and abuse do not involve the youngest child.
+The interview comes a year after authorities arrested the Turpins and freed the children — who ranged in age from 2 to 29 — from a squalid Perris, California, home where they said some siblings were shackled, starved and abused and they were rarely allowed to leave.
+Authorities said the couple tortured all but the youngest of their children.

 Most Read Nation & World Stories